numpy/numpy/doc/source/user/c-info.beyond-basics.rst

-loop is performed without a function call it can be advantageous to perform the inner loop over the dimension with the highest number of elements to take advantage of speed enhancements available on micro- processors that use pipelining to enhance fundmental operations.
+loop is performed without a function call it can be advantageous to perform the inner loop over the dimension with the highest number of elements to take advantage of speed enhancements available on micro- processors that use pipelining to enhance fundamental operations.

 The :c:func:`PyArray_IterAllButAxis` ( ``array``, ``&dim`` ) constructs an
 iterator object that is modified so that it will not iterate over the